 Your teenager needs a checking account.
 The type of account you open depends largely on your bank, but you have options.
 Most banks will allow you to open savings and checking accounts for teens as young as 14, with an adult as the joint account holder.

-Unlike a savings account opened in your name, these teen accounts give them full access to manage, deposit, and withdraw funds.
+Unlike a savings account opened in your name, these teen accounts give them full access to manage money, deposit and withdraw funds.
 As a joint account holder, you can monitor activity.
 Many of these accounts will come with a debit card, which are invaluable for things like online purchases and petrol.

 If you don’t think your teen is ready for the responsibility of a checking account, you could opt for reloadable cash cards.
 All the major credit card companies, like Visa and Mastercard, have reloadable options.
 They are accepted at most stores and online, just like a debit card, but you can’t overdraw funds.

 Have Them Pay Bills

 They have a job, they have money, they have a debit card… now what?
 They need to start paying some bills!
 Teach teenagers financial responsibility by giving them recurring expenses, this encourages them to better manage money.

 Encouraging your teenager to pay for their own car loan, or join a monthly streaming service like Netflix, will force them to be responsible with their paycheck.
 The higher value the service, the more likely your teenager will pay the bill.
 Just like a credit card, there is risk involved in making a major purchase or signing a long-term service contract.
 As their guardian, your name and credit will be at risk.
 Talk to your teen and make sure that they are ready for the responsibility.
 Let them know the consequences if they drop the ball.